Z-F-x/gnulinux-utils/README.md

 ### 2. `cdw`
 enter `cdw` in terminal to view and select logged file paths.
+Paths are logged automatically with `cd`

 ### 3. `terminal_bookmarks`